 Whenever you store a firearm, make sure its barrel is pointed in a direction where it can’t cause harm to people or property, even if an accidental discharge occurs.
 This ensures that if a firearm were to discharge unintentionally, it wouldn’t cause any harm to yourself, your family members, or your property.

 Ultimately, it’s up to every gun owner to take responsibility for safely storing and using their firearms.
+For a comprehensive understanding of different handgun and pistol calibers, you can explore a detailed guide on handgun & pistol caliber comparison.
 By doing so, they contribute to a safer society.

 As a responsible gun owner, it’s essential to understand not only what to do when it comes to storing firearms but also what not to do.
 There are many common mistakes that gun owners make when storing their firearms, and these mistakes can lead to accidents, theft, and other serious consequences.
 Below are some things you shouldn’t do when storing guns:

 - Do Not Leave Firearms Unattended

 Leaving firearms unattended can lead to a range of risks and potential hazards.
 For example, children or unauthorized individuals could access a gun while alone, resulting in accidental discharge and injury as they play with the weapon.
 It can also increase the risk of theft or burglary as firearms are valuable and sought-after items; leaving them unsecured can make your home a target.